johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/workflow.md

 ## Individual Registration

 * During registration, users specify their home location (town, city, village, postal code, etc).
-* Based on their location, the system determines each of their governing entities (country, state, county, town/city etc)
+* Based on their location, the system determines the governing entities to which they belong. (country, state, county, town/city etc)

 ## Government Body Registration
-* An user may complete the registration for their local governing entities: (town, city, village, county, state, etc).
+* A user can register any of the governing entities to which they belong.
+* Information entered will include:
+  * Website URL
+  * Names of governing officials
+  * URL's where transcripts or meeting recordings can be found
-* When another user registers for the same location, they will see the data already entered.
-They can vote on the accuracy of any data items and specify alternate values.
+* Other users for this location will see data already entered.
+They can vote on the accuracy of any data items and enter alternate values.
-* Votes will accumulate for each data value and the values with the most votes become the values that are on the official registration form that is used by the system.
+* Votes will accumulate for each data value.
+The values with the most votes become the official values.
 <a href="https://github.com/govmeeting/govmeeting/issues/62">Github issue #62</a>

 ## Import Recordings or Transcripts
 * The system will download existing online recordings or transcripts on a regular schedule from the locations specified in the Government Body Registration.
-* Users have the option to upload recordings or transcripts.
+* Users also have the option to upload recordings or transcripts.
 * Many places neither provide transcripts nor recordings of their meetings.
 Govmeeting will provide a smartphome app that users can use to personally record and upload a meeting recording.